liuhuisong/version-release/README.md

 # version-release
-a Simple package version manager for version release, support multiple project, and multiple user, and every user can post special project
+a Simple package/version manager for release, support multiple project, and multiple user, and every user can post special project
 # install
 - copy version.php to your any directory of your http server
 - need rwx for web user group, eg. www-data in apache2, allow www-data has written a bitmask to this directory